realtroffy/Telegram_bot/README.md

 First service for check who and what write to telegrambot.
-First you must login: "https://telegrambot-art-training.herokuapp.com/login" List of users who write bot: "https://telegrambot-art-training.herokuapp.com/users"
+First you must log in: "https://telegrambot-art-training.herokuapp.com/login" List of users who write the bot: "https://telegrambot-art-training.herokuapp.com/users"

 Test coverage by codecov(clickable):
 <a href="https://codecov.io/gh/realtroffy/Telegram_bot" >